 “So why don’t you tell us a bit about how we know how old all this stuff is?”
 Leaf asks.

 “But where do the numbers come from?
-How do you know how old the stratum are, rather than just that this one is older than that one?”
+How do you know how old the strata are, rather than just that this one is older than that one?”

 “We use radiometric dating.
 Some isotopes decay over a very, very long half-life, and change into something else.”
 They pass by another dig, where a man gives them a dirty look.
 Red startles and is about to ask him what was wrong, but they’re past the site and he thinks he imagined it, or misinterpreted the expression.